 As for sex outside of marriage, that’s completely your decision.
 I don’t know your beliefs or your religion, or whether these values might be changing at this time of your life.
 You might find it useful to consult a counselor to get your own values and needs in perspective.

 Your friend told you that he might be impotent.
 Please suggest that he see a urologist and find out the cause, and whether any treatment is appropriate.
-If he is inable to have erections, you can still have loving, intimate sex in other ways.
-I have more information about that in my book, in the chapter titled “when You or Your Partner Can’t.”
+If he is unable to have erections, you can still have loving, intimate sex in other ways.
+I have more information about that in my book “Sex After Grief“, in the chapter titled “When You or Your Partner Can’t.”

-I’m sure that Susan would like to hear from others who have gone through this, and from others who have an opinion.
+I’m sure that Susan would like to hear from others who have gone through this, and from others who have an opinion on when to have intimacy after the death of a spouse.
 I invite you to comment.